Dirty laundry stretches Army Postal Service to the limit

 The Army Postal Service has existed in Switzerland for 131 years.
 It is a unit of the Swiss Post and is part of the army’s logistics organisation.

 It delivers private letters and parcels to army personnel up to a maximum weight of five kilos free of charge.
-Care packages from relatives are also keep the post staff busy.
+Care packages from relatives are also keep the postal workers busy.

 Time line